-Clients frequently request that a divorce lawyer of a specific gender represent them.
+Clients frequently request that a divorce lawyers gender be of a specific to represent them.

 Some women, for example, may think that having a female legal adviser will help their lawyer understand their situation better.
 That is unquestionably an important factor to consider.
 The client must feel at ease with their attorney and believe that they truly understand their goals and objectives.

 On the other hand, some people choose a male or female advocate in the mistaken belief that their gender will help their case in some way.
 Women may believe that having a male lawyer will make them appear more aggressive and fight harder for them.
 Men, on the other hand, may believe that hiring a female attorney will make them appear softer and more sympathetic, particularly if the divorce involves child custody and parenting issues.

 Gender doesn’t matter when it comes to negotiating a settlement.